In This Article

 Divorce means change—a huge change.
-And along with change comes fear—fear you won't be able to make it on your own.
+And along with change comes fear that you won't be able to make it on your own.
 Fear your children will suffer negative effects from the divorce.
-Fear you won't be able to make it financially.
-Fear you will live the rest of your life as a single person.
-Fear you will fail in your next relationship.
+That you won't be able to make it financially.
+Fear you will live the rest of your life as a single person and will fail in your next relationship.

-Building a new life as a divorced person is a challenge.
-The fear felt is a warning system telling us to be careful, to pause before making a decision, and to be sure of what we are doing before we venture out into the unknown.
-We need to listen to our fears, welcome our fears, and face our fears.
+Building a new life as a divorced person is a challenge, but fear is a warning system telling us to be careful, to pause before making a decision, and to be sure of what we are doing before we venture out into the unknown.
+We need to listen to, welcome, and face our fears.
 Feeling afraid in a new situation is normal.
 Whether or not we move on to a rewarding and fulfilling post-divorce life depends on how we deal with our fears.

 Face Your Fear

 Identify what it is you are afraid of and then take baby steps toward getting what you want.
 If you are unhappy in your marriage but the idea of divorce terrifies you, try a separation.
+But keep in mind that "being lonely is a fact of life—you can feel alone in a marriage as well as after a divorce," notes Munsinger.
+"The answer is to take responsibility for your own happiness and not remain dependent on others."
 Test the waters and face the fear of being alone or making it financially on your own.
-If you have made the right decision, the fear will disappear, and your perception of what divorce will mean for you will change.
+If you have made the right decision, the fear will dissipate, and your perception of what divorce will mean for you will change.

 If you're divorcing and need to go back to work after many years out of the workforce, the thought can be intimidating.
 One way to alleviate fear is to see yourself through the eyes of those who love you.
 If you become overwhelmed with fear and doubt, ask people who know you well what strengths they believe you will bring to a new job.
 You'll gain a new perspective on yourself and your positive attributes.